zhihuammu/ODE-book/_sources/chaps/00/chap00_A2_ode.md

 ## Systems of Differential Equations

-A system of ordinary differential equations is two or more equations involving the derivatives of two or more unknown functions of a single independent variable.
+A system of ordinary differential equations includes two or more equations involving the derivatives of two or more unknown functions of a single independent variable.
 For example, if $x$ and $y$ denote dependent variables and $t$ denotes the independent variable, then a system of two first-order differential